jesswsong/jesswsong.github.io/_pages/about.md

 - [Franklin Templeton](https://www.franklintempleton.com/) *Digital Assets VC*
   - Built ad-hoc web3 market data dashboards, data pipeline, and automated a cron-job

-I have led:
+My projects:
 - [research capstone project](https://dsc180-b11-2.github.io/layout-grounded-optimization/) advised by *Dr. Alex Cloninger and Dr. Rayan Saab.*
-- [Diversity in Data Science]
-- [BAYCSC] development of

-My expertise includes:
-  - Data mining & traditional machine learning
-  - Data visualization & interpretation for business
-  - Integrating deep learning models into user-friendly environments
+- Customer Cohort Analysis using unsupervised learning and data mining at [HaulPay](haulpay.co)

+At large, I'm interested in understanding individuals and communities behind data and derive business insights accordingly.

+Other fun projects:
+- [CS-CREATE 001](https://online.ucsd.edu/courses/CSE+CREATE-CS-001/) A teacher-training course I led to deliver in high school, aimed at educating teachers to teach CS from the perspective of social good
+- [BAYCSC](baycsc.org) where I learned my leadership skills and to build a meaningful team.
-Some of my other interests include journaling, traveling, & boxing.
+- Some of my other interests include journaling, traveling, & boxing.
-- 🌏 Fun fact: I've lived in China, Canada, and the States while growing up.